 The different types of mastectomy are:

 - Nipple-sparing (subcutaneous) mastectomy.
-A nipple-sparing mastectomy involves removal of only breast tissue, sparing the skin, nipple, areola and chest wall muscles.
+A nipple-sparing mastectomy involves removal of only breast tissue, sparing the skin, nipple and areola.
 A sentinel lymph node biopsy also may be done.
 Breast reconstruction is performed immediately afterward.